Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

 You can use the `Tizen.MachineLearning.Inference.Pipeline` class to manage the topology of data and the interconnection between processors and models.

-Pipeline allows you to construct and execute a pipeline with multiple neural network models, multiple inputs and output nodes, multiple data processors, pre-and-post processors, and various data path manipulators.
+Pipeline allows you to construct and execute a pipeline with multiple neural network models, multiple inputs and output nodes, multiple data processors, pre- and post-processors, and various data path manipulators.
 If the input is streamed data, Pipeline can simplify your application and improve its performance.

-The main features of Pipeline include:
+The main features of Pipeline includes the following:

 - Pipeline construction

-  You can [compose the data stream pipeline](#construct) using Machine Learning Inference with various elements of [GStreamer](https://gstreamer.freedesktop.org) and [NNStreamer](https://github.com/nnstreamer/nnstreamer).
+  You can [compose the data stream pipeline](#construct) using machine learning inference with various elements of [GStreamer](https://gstreamer.freedesktop.org){:target="_blank"} and [NNStreamer](https://github.com/nnstreamer/nnstreamer){:target="_blank"}.

 - Pushing the input data